Graduate Assistantships

 Compensation and Benefits

-• Out-of-state tuition waiver: Graduate assistants taking at least a part-time course load are eligible for in-state tuition rates, regardless of residency.
-Minnesota residents pay tuition costs according to the Wisconsin-Minnesota reciprocity agreement.
+• Out-of-state tuition waiver: Graduate assistants taking at least a part-time course load (4 or more credits) are eligible for in-state tuition rates, regardless of residency.
+Minnesota residents must first apply for MN-WI reciprocity; then tuition will be reduced to Wisconsin tuition rates.

-• Health insurance: Graduate assistants are eligible for health insurance with required student paid premiums.
+• Health insurance: Graduate assistants may be eligible for health insurance with required student paid premiums.

-• Financial aid: You may be eligible for state or federal assistance.
+• Financial aid: Graduate assistants may be eligible for state or federal assistance.
 For more information, visit https://www.uwsp.edu/finaid/Pages/graduateStudents.aspx

-• Professional development: Various paid professional development opportunities, including attendance at the National Association for Interpretation (NAI) conference.
+• Professional development: Schmeeckle offers various paid professional development opportunities, including attendance at the National Association for Interpretation (NAI) annual conference.

 To Apply